Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 ## Video Demo:  <URL HERE>
 #### Description:
 Based Ball is a simple simulator that allows you to face off against two pitchers: Chris Sale (Left hand pitcher) and Jacob Degrom (Right Hand pitcher).
-The art of pitching has long fascinated me, and so I wanted to create a simple simulator that allows people to experience what it is like to step into the box and face some good pitching.
+The art of pitching has long fascinated me, and so I wanted to create a simple simulator that allows people to experience what it is like to step into the box and face some good pitching, and to observe some of the nuances of pitching.
 I had a few preliminary thoughts:

 - I will need many different functions for various purposes.
 - How to simulate the flight path of the ball visually?